clintono1/pintos-project/doc/project1.md

 We need this variable because we need to keep track of the highest priority thread waiting and then change the holder of this lock to have this priority if it is higher.
-We will also modify the `sema_down` function so that it sets the priority of the lock's holder (if there is one), to a higher priority of the current thread has a higher priority.
+We will also modify the `lock_acquire` function so that it sets the priority of the lock's holder (if there is one), to a higher priority of the current thread has a higher priority.
 We'll also edit the `next_thread_to_run` function so that it returns the thread with the highest priority.
 We must also modify `timer_interrupt()` so that we yield if our effective priority is no longer the highest.
-Lastly, we'll need a new function `getEffectivePriority` that returns the effective priority of the current thread.
+Lastly, we'll change `thread_get_priority` so that it returns the effective priority of the current thread.

 ## Algorithms

 ### Choosing the next thread to run
 We can iterate through `all_list` and find the thread with the highest priority.
 This will be implemented in `next_thread_to_run` by simply iterating through the list and keeping track of the max priority thread and runs in O(n) time.
+When a thread no longer has the highest effective priority (it calls `thread_set_priority()` with a low value or releases a lock), we will call `thread_yield` to make sure we run the highest priority thread next (which may still be the same thread).

 ### Acquiring a lock:
 When a function acquires a lock, it will call `lock_acquire`.
-At this point, it should update the `highestPriorityWaiting` instance variable of the lock if it is higher than the current value.
-The `lock_aquire` function calls `sema_down`, so it should update the lock's donation properly.
+At this point, it should update the `highestPriorityWaiting` instance variable of the lock if it is higher than the current value, which should update the lock's donation properly.

 ### Releasing a Lock:
 Before releasing the lock, we will set the `highestPriorityWaiting` variable of